huangli712/iQIST/docs/src/ch02/multi.md

 * [Build Documentation](docs.md)

 These steps are optional.
 You can do the above jobs in sequence or in a random manner.

+!!! tip

+    The iQIST software package depends on the [Flink](https://github.com/huangli712/Flink) library, so please make sure that the Flink library is correctly installed and the environment variable **FLINK** is correctly setup.
+See [Compiling Environment](envir.md) for more details.